I feel good

 After 40 years of yo-yo dieting, health issues and watching loved ones suffer devastating illnesses, a part time job with a health supplement company led to me discovering that the advice on what to eat for health was not all it seemed.
-In fact it was totally wrong for my biology!
+In fact it’s totally wrong for our biology.

-It’s taken a further 10 years of experimentation and implementation to offer the Wide Eyed Way of Life to all women my age.
+It’s taken a further decade of experimentation and implementation to offer the Wide Eyed Way of life to everyone of a similar age.

 The long story